 Becoming an affiliate marketer is easy, in fact, it takes only a couple of hours to set up everything you need to become a full-time affiliate marketer and a step to gaining your financial freedom.

 It’s working towards becoming a successful affiliate marketer that matters.
-The steps you take, what you do on a daily, weekly, and monthly basis sets you on the path to success.
+The steps you take, and what you do on a daily, weekly, and monthly basis set you on the path to success.

-On like many successful affiliate marketing stories, my was easy, faster than I even expected at the time.
+Like many successful affiliate marketing stories, mine was easy, faster than I even expected at the time.
 In fact, I made my first sale in the first month.
 Then it was okay to paste your affiliate links on YouTube.
 I did this over and over back then in 2011.

-During the same period, I was learning about search engine optimization (SEO) to try and grow my blog organic traffic.
-The results were amazing as there was no much competition at the time.
+During the same period, I was learning about search engine optimization (SEO) to try and grow my blog’s organic traffic.
+The results were amazing as there was not much competition at the time.

-At the end of my first year of affiliate marketing, I have already made over 350 sales that made me close to $5K only from the affiliate offers I was promoting.
+At the end of my first year of affiliate marketing, I have already made over 350 sales which made me close to $5K only from the affiliate offers I was promoting.

 It was an amazing year.
-I just told myself that affiliate marketing was very easy reasons been that, I was not involved in manufacturing or own an eCommerce store, didn’t have to deal with customers.
+I just told myself that affiliate marketing was very easy reasons been that, I was not involved in manufacturing or owning an eCommerce store, and didn’t have to deal with customers.

-This to me was making 99% profit on each commision considering the 1% was the time I invested.
+This to me was making 99% profit on each commission considering the 1% was the time I invested.